addyosmani/backbone-fundamentals/README.md

 el: '' //defaults to a div without an id, name or class.
 ```

-<strong>Note:</strong> A combination of these methods can also be used to define <code>el</code>.
+**Note:** A combination of these methods can also be used to define `el`.
 For example:

 ```javascript
 tagName: "li",
 className: "container"
 ```
-will use specific tags with a particular <code>className</code>.
+will use specific tags with a particular `className`.

-<strong>Understanding render()</strong>
+**Understanding render()**

-render() is an optional function to define how you would like a template to be rendered.
+`render()` is an optional function to define how you would like a template to be rendered.
 Backbone allows you to use any JavaScript templating solution of your choice for this but for the purposes of this book, we'll opt for Underscore's micro-templating.

-The _.template method in underscore compiles JavaScript templates into functions which can be evaluated for rendering.
-In the above view, I'm passing the markup from a template with id 'results-template' to be compiled.
-Next, I set the html for <code>el</code> (our DOM element for this view) the output of processing a JSON version of the model associated with the view through the compiled template.
+The `_.template` method in underscore compiles JavaScript templates into functions which can be evaluated for rendering.
+In the above view, I'm passing the markup from a template with id `results-template` to be compiled.
+Next, I set the html for `el` (our DOM element for this view) the output of processing a JSON version of the model associated with the view through the compiled template.

 Presto!
 This populates the template, giving you a data-complete set of markup in just a few short lines of code.

-<strong>The 'events' attribute</strong>
+**The 'events' attribute**

-The Backbone events attribute allows us to attach event listeners to either custom selectors or <code>el</code> if no selector is provided.
-An event takes the form <code>{"eventName selector": "callbackFunction"}</code> and a number of event-types are supported, including 'click', 'submit', 'mouseover', 'dblclick' and more.
+The Backbone events attribute allows us to attach event listeners to either custom selectors or `el` if no selector is provided.
+An event takes the form `{"eventName selector": "callbackFunction"}` and a number of event-types are supported, including 'click', 'submit', 'mouseover', 'dblclick' and more.

-What isn't instantly obvious is that under the bonnet, Backbone uses jQuery's <code>.delegate()</code> to provide instant support for event delegation but goes a little further, extending it so that 'this' always refers to the current view object.
+What isn't instantly obvious is that under the bonnet, Backbone uses jQuery's `.delegate()` to provide instant support for event delegation but goes a little further, extending it so that `this` always refers to the current view object.
 The only thing to really keep in mind is that any string callback supplied to the events attribute must have a corresponding function with the same name within the scope of your view otherwise you may incur exceptions.

 ###Collections

-Collections are basically sets of models and can be easily created by extending Backbone.Collection.
+Collections are basically sets of models and can be easily created by extending `Backbone.Collection`.

 Normally, when creating a collection you'll also want to pass through a property specifying the model that your collection will contain as well as any instance properties required.